Towards Embodied Agentic AI: Review and Classification of LLM- and VLM-Driven Robot Autonomy and Interaction: Roles and Architectures of Robotic Agents with LLMs

 \section{Roles and Architectures of Robotic Agents with LLMs}

 As we surveyed recent LLM-integrated robotic systems, it became clear that many differ not in the tasks they perform, but in how they structure decision-making, control, and modularity.
 To capture these architectural distinctions, we group the agents according to their functional design rather than their application domain.
 This perspective enables a clearer comparison of how different systems reason, sequence actions, invoke tools or skills, and interface with low-level controllers.
-An overview of these agent types is provided in Figure~\ref{fig:robotic_agents_taxonomy}.
+While the boundaries between categories are often blurred, since many systems integrate multiple capabilities, the classification in Figure~\ref{fig:robotic_agents_taxonomy} highlights each work’s primary role and functionality.